Make Your Own Wood Mosaic Without Using Tools

 Okay now that we covered the materials, let's look at the process.

 Step 1: Paint frame and unnumbered side of mosaic pieces.
-Do NOT paint the sides of the pieces (this may affect how the pieces fit).
+Do NOT paint the edges of the pieces (this may affect how the pieces fit).
 Do NOT paint the board where the numbers are.
 Templates of the mosaic kit design are included in the kit, so if you aren't sure how you want to paint/stain the pieces you can experiment on paper first.

 Step 2: Once the pieces are dry, sort and layout pieces with the numbers facing up